-Conversely, soft skills are attributes and personality traits that affect interpersonal interactions and while different, are also as important as hard skills in the workforce.
+Conversely, soft skills are attributes and personality traits that impact interpersonal interactions and productivity.
+While different, they are equally as important as hard skills in the workforce.

 The main difference between hard skills and soft skills is that hard skills can usually be taught in a series of concrete steps.
-From an instructor’s or a boss’s perspective, teaching someone how to code is a better-defined process than teaching them to listen and communicate effectively with a client.
+From an instructor’s or a manager’s perspective, teaching someone how to code is a more easily defined process than teaching them to listen and communicate effectively with a client.

-The bottom line is that both hard and soft skills are important.
-Once you have both, you’ll be able to do your job well in the real world, where it’s essential both to know what you’re talking about—and be able to talk about it so that other people can understand.
+The bottom line is that both hard and soft skills are important to career readiness.
+Once you have both, you’ll be able to do your job well in the real world, where it’s essential to know what you’re talking about—and be able to talk about it so that other people can understand.

 Focus on Your Most Relevant Skills

-Go to the employer’s website, to see if their listing provides additional information that might not have made it a job board or a referral from a friend.
-Then scan job search sites like Indeed or Monster to see what qualifications other employers require in postings for similar jobs.
+Go to the employer’s website to see if their listing provides additional information that might not have made it onto a job board or a referral from a friend.